grafana/agent/docs/configuration/logs-config.md

 # sources.
 The positions files will be stored in
 # <positions_directory>/<logs_instance_config.name>.yml.
 #
-# Optional only if every config has a positions.filename manually provided.
+# Optional only if every shared has a positions.filename manually provided.
 #
 # This directory will be automatically created if it doesn't exist.
 [positions_directory: <string>]